popsicle-research/ci/README.md

-# FMG CI/CD Platform
+# POPSICLE CI/CD Platform

 ## Introduction

-FMG is a minimal CI/CD platform that demonstrates the full lifecycle of running continuous integration pipelines in response to GitHub events.
+POPSICLE is a minimal CI/CD platform that demonstrates the full lifecycle of running continuous integration pipelines in response to GitHub events.
 The system:

 - Receives **GitHub push webhooks** and clones the referenced repository.
-- Parses **CircleCI-style pipeline definitions** stored at `.circleci/config.yml`.
+- Parses **CircleCI-style pipeline definitions** stored at `.popsicle/ci.yml`.
 - Executes jobs inside **ephemeral Docker containers** for isolation.
 - Stores pipeline, job, and log metadata in a **SQLite** database.
 - Updates **GitHub commit statuses** so authors can track progress inside the